-The from the 2017 Comprehensive Plan recommends Update, already Implemented as of 2025:
+Recommendations from the 2017 Comprehensive Plan Update, already Implemented as of 2025:

-- Codes now require that any future retail development, or re-development of existing retail parcels, include specific measures to minimize the view of parking spaces from either Route 59 or Hemion Road, through either creative placement, low walls, berms, or year-round vegetation. - While currently a mix of NS and PO zoning districts, this The entire land use area is recommended to be has been zoned NS, with the remaining PO formerly existing PO district uses merged into the NS District, to allow for a wider range of permitted uses in the merged district. - The NS district is presently limited has been amended to local convenience commercial (small stores and shops catering to the needs of local shoppers) and "retail boutique and specialty shops" which suggests an upscale or rare offering that is hard to define.
-It is suggested that instead, allow any retail sales or personal services to be permitted. - Museums, Libraries and noncommercial art galleries should bewere removed as a permitted use as these are uses that do not further the economic development interests of the Village.

-- Provisions should bewere added to the Village Tree Law and site plan standards allowing periodic replacement of trees or renewal of a landscaping plan subject to an administrative approval by the Village Engineer.
+- Codes now require that any future retail development, or re-development of existing retail parcels, include specific measures to minimize the view of parking spaces from either Route 59 or Hemion Road, through either creative placement, low walls, berms, or year-round vegetation. - The entire area has been zoned NS, with the formerly existing PO district uses merged into the NS District, to allow for a wider range of permitted uses in the merged district. - The NS district has been amended to allow any retail sales or personal services to be permitted. - Museums, Libraries and noncommercial art galleries were removed as a permitted use as these are uses that do not further the economic development interests of the Village. - Provisions were added to the Village Tree Law and site plan standards allowing periodic replacement of trees or renewal of a landscaping plan subject to an administrative approval by the Village Engineer.
 This will help to maintain aesthetic values while also providing better sightlines to retail signage in shopping centers.
-Additionally, provisions allowing for replacement of diseased/invasive or otherwise aesthetically unfavorable trees should be added. - All landscaping plans shouldnow require sufficient plant variety to avoid monocultures susceptible to a single blight or infestation.
+Additionally, provisions allowing for replacement of diseased/invasive or otherwise aesthetically unfavorable trees should be added. - All landscaping plans now require sufficient plant variety to avoid monocultures susceptible to a single blight or infestation.